Gravitational Field and Gravitational Potential

 Newton’s Law of Universal Gravitation

-Newton had already formulated and numerically verified the law of universal gravitation before 11666 HE.
-Nevertheless, it took him 20 more years to publish his results in his work Principia in 11687 HE, because he could not justify his calculation method that treated the Earth and Moon as point masses without size.
-Fortunately, using calculus that Newton himself later invented, we can prove this problem much more easily than Newton could in the 11600s.
+Newton had already systematized and numerically verified the law of universal gravitation before 11666 HE.
+Nevertheless, it took another 20 years until he published his results in his book Principia in 11687 HE, because he could not justify the calculation method that assumed the Earth and Moon as point masses without size.
+Fortunately, using the calculus that Newton himself invented later, we can prove that problem, which was not easy for Newton in the 1600s, much more easily.

-According to Newton’s law of universal gravitation, each particle of matter attracts every other particle in the universe with a force that is directly proportional to the product of their masses and inversely proportional to the square of the distance between them.
+According to Newton’s law of universal gravitation, every mass particle attracts every other particle in the universe with a force that is proportional to the product of their masses and inversely proportional to the square of the distance between them.
 Mathematically, this is expressed as:

 \[\mathbf{F} = -G\frac{mM}{r^2}\mathbf{e}_r \label{eqn:law_of_gravitation}\tag{1}\]Image source